tbm00/CmdFilter64/README.md

 ## Features
 - Filter specific commands.
-- Filter all commands prefixed with a plugin name, i.e., it contains ":".
+- Filter all commands prefixed with a plugin name, i.e., it contains `:` or ` `.

 ## Dependencies
 - **Java 17+**: REQUIRED